evapotranspirationwaterthermalirrigationECOSTRESS

 Irrigation Management

-The most direct application: identifying fields that are using too much or too little water:
+The most direct application: identifying fields that are using too much or too little water, the core of satellite irrigation management:

 Over-irrigated fields: Lower LST than neighboring fields of the same crop → higher ET → wasting water